 |T.||Putting it all together - Django ECommerce Application Mini Project|

-Brian O’Grady has 17 years of professional industry and educational experience in the classroom, including a position as a Solution Architect on the Building Schools for the Future initiative across the UK.
-He has extensive experience in many different areas, including analytics and program content creation for Thomson Learning.
+Brian O’Grady has 17 years of professional industry and educational experience in the classroom.
+He was a Solution Architect on the Building Schools for the Future initiative across the UK.
+He has experience in analytics and program content creation.

-There are no prerequisites to take this online program, however you will be asked to provide proof of English ETLS level of 6.0 (or equivalent) or higher if English is not your first language.
+There are no prerequisites to take this online course, however you will be asked to provide proof of English ETLS level of 6.0 (or equivalent) or higher if English is not your first language.

 Yes, ed2go courses are online, so you never have to actually travel to the school.
 Most schools offer telephone or online registration.

 This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
 When you register, you'll receive eighteen (18) months to complete the course.

 The time allotted for course completion has been calculated based on the number of course hours.
 However, if you are unable to complete the course, contact your Student Advisor to help you work out a suitable completion date.
 Please note that an extension fee may be charged.

 You may be assigned with an instructor or team of industry experts for one-on-one course interaction.
 Your support will be available (via e-mail) to answer any questions you may have and to provide feedback on your performance.
 All of our instructors are successful working professionals in the fields in which they teach.
 You will be assigned to an Advisor for academic support.